Britain brings together political and tech leaders to talk AI

 Sceptics have questioned how much influence Britain can wield when the United States, the Group of Seven industrialised nations and the European Union are pushing other initiatives, some of which are advanced.

-But the summit, which focuses on highly capable general-purpose models called "frontier AI", has managed to attract U.S. Vice President Kamala Harris, European Commission President Ursula von der Leyen, China's vice tech minister and United Nations' Secretary-General Antonio Guterres.
+But the summit, which focuses on highly capable general-purpose models called "frontier AI", has attracted U.S. Vice President Kamala Harris, European Commission President Ursula von der Leyen, China's vice tech minister and United Nations' Secretary-General Antonio Guterres.

 Britain's technology minister Michelle Donelan said "the right people with the right expertise" would be around the table to discuss how to mitigate the risks of AI.

-China will be a key participant, given the country's role in developing AI technology, although questions have been raised by some lawmakers in Britain about its presence.
+China will be a key participant, given the country's role in developing AI technology, although some British lawmakers have questioned whether it should have been invited.

 The U.S. ambassador to Britain, Jane Hartley, said the AI conversation should be global, but added that the invitation to China had come from London.